-6.9 Abandoned Vehicles
+6.7 Abandoned Vehicles

-One hundred and sixty-seven abandoned car reports were received by this Service for investigation, which accounts for approximately 14% of requests for the Black Isle and Easter Ross Committee area.
+Seventy-seven abandoned car reports were received by this Service for investigation, which accounts for nearly 14% of requests for the Dingwall and Seaforth Committee area.
 These reports take up a significant resource in investigating and following up and are often found not to be truly "abandoned" vehicles.
-The team have been working with colleagues in the Housing and Parking enforcement teams to continually improve the response to abandoned vehicles.
+The team has been working with colleagues in the Housing and Parking enforcement teams to continually improve the response to abandoned vehicles.
 Improvements are being made to the Council website, cost recovery and a pilot of a new approach to housing car park areas is being prepared for trial in Easter Ross.
 Improvement work in this area will continue in 2025/26.

-6.10 Noise
+6.8 Noise

-One hundred and thirty-four service requests relating to noise were received.
-Of these, 95 were in relation to domestic noise requests/enquiries, and 56 of these were referred to other departments within the Council.
-Fourteen non-domestic noise enquiries (construction, industrial etc.) were received and 20 enquiries requiring advice only.
+Fifty-one service requests relating to noise were received.
+Of these, 41 were in relation to domestic noise requests/enquiries, and 6 were for non-domestic noise enquiries (construction, industrial etc.,).